What is Enhanced Due Diligence?

 The benefits of harnessing OSINT within the specific context of EDD are numerous, and include:

 • Making use of all publicly available data.
-Search engines, which index only a minute fraction of the overall internet, are not enough due to their own algorithmic biases and search engine optimisation (SEO) processes that ensure certain content appears at the top of search results.
+Search engines, which index only a minute fraction of the overall internet, are not enough due to algorithmic biases that ensure certain content appears at the top of search results.
 With OSINT, investigators can extract key insights from the deep and dark web.

 • Staying ahead of the latest regulatory guidelines around making use of open source intelligence in investigations.
 Effective use of OSINT can help financial institutions demonstrate to regulators that they are taking coherent measures against financial crime.